Jaishankar holds talks with Kenyan counterpart Raychelle Omamo | Law-Order

 Jaishankar, who arrived in Kenya on Saturday on a three-day visit, had a detailed exchange on regional and global issues with the Kenyan Cabinet Secretary for Foreign Affairs.

 ''A detailed exchange on regional and global issues as befitting two UNSC members.
-A historical solidarity is today a modern partnership,'' Jaishankar tweeted after the talks.
+Historical solidarity is today a modern partnership,'' Jaishankar tweeted after the talks.

 Thanking Omamo for her ''gracious welcome and hospitality,'' Jaishankar said they had a ''productive discussion'' on bilateral cooperation that the two countries will be taking forward through the Joint Commission.